I'm Honey!

 Up until my sixties, I was one lucky woman.
 I experienced no “ouches” with dear friends.
 And then the rains came pouring down.
 At the time, I didn’t know how to react to the rain except to feel betrayed and lose my trust in women.
 I used to assume that when you have a blowup with a friend, you could sit down and work things out.
 Boy, was I wrong.

-I wondered “why now?
+I wondered, “Why now?
 We should be past these petty indignities to each other.”

-After much introspection, I have come to see that until a certain age, so many of us are truly busy with young families and demanding jobs.
-And we don’t have time to be anything but nice.
 But that changes when we have time on our hands, our hormones change, the aging factor kicks in and we start worrying about who has this and who has that because we look back and take stock of things.
 It’s a recipe for JEALOUSY.
 And some women revert to intimidation and downright meanness.

 I know I was naïve because I was untouched by any negative emotions from friends until then.
 Unfortunately, things have changed since that time and left me shell shocked.